RujoiRazvan/led_toggle_with_tranzistor/README.md

 # Led toggle by button using a transistor
 ## My first project with a transistor

+If the button is pressed, the red light is turned on and in rest of time, the green led is turned on and the red led is off.

 Components
 * PushButton
 * Green and Orange Led - 5mm